ORANGE -- The unbeaten season unraveled at the worst time for the Lee volleyball team.

 "The important thing when you get a lead is to keep your intensity up," Richardson said. "[We] just didn't do it.
 In volleyball, one of the most important things is anticipation and I feel like there wasn't a lot of that.
 But with such a big middle hitter like that, there's really not much you can anticipate.
 You never know where the ball's going to be going."

 That middle was Mahar's Sabrina Silva, who had 22 kills on the night.
-She rallied Mahar (16-5) in the fifth with
+She rallied Mahar (16-5) in the fifth with three straight serves that tied the set at 10.

 "I was really nervous.
 I thought [the first serve] was out and I almost cried," Donelan said.
 "I was just thinking we needed to push it and we needed to win because we wanted this more than anyone else."